bengladwell/reword/README.md

 * [ESLint](http://eslint.org/)
 * ES2015

 With the exception of Browserify, gulp, ESLint, and ES2015, all of these technologies are new to me.
-I'm probably doing lots of stuff wrong, so feedback is welcomed!
+I'm probably doing lots of stuff wrong, so feedback/PRs are welcomed!

 ## What is it?
 It's a web app that mimics a classic refrigerator magnets game.
 If you log in, you can create phrases by dragging words around.
 Phrases are displayed along with their author on the main page.
-Eventually, I want to animate the word transitions so that they words fly around each time you see a new phrase.

 Check out the latest version at https://reword.firebaseapp.com/

 ## Infrequently Asked Questions
-### Where are the tests!?
-I do believe in testing. :) I don't usually write tests when I am doing exploratory coding though.
-Now that basic functionality is working, tests are the next thing on the list.

 ### Where are the action creators and action constants?
 I started building this project using the action creator and action constant conventions advocated in the Redux docs.
 I evenually found that the additional indirection wasn't helpful to me, so I removed them in favor of passing object literals.
 [Apparently](http://rackt.org/redux/docs/basics/Actions.html#note-on-boilerplate), this is an ok thing to do.

+## Tests
+`npm test`

+Tests use jsdom, mocha, chai, and sinon.

 ## Build instructions